iotaledger/iota-sdk/README.md

 #### Examples

-You can use the provided code [examples](sdk/examples) to acquainted with the IOTA SDK.
+You can use the provided code [examples](sdk/examples) to get acquainted with the IOTA SDK.
 You can use the following command to run any example:

 ```bash
 cargo run --example example_name --release
 ```
-* Where `example_name` is the example name from the [Cargo.toml](sdk/Cargo.toml) name from the example folder.
+* Where `example_name` is the name from the [Cargo.toml](sdk/Cargo.toml) name from the examples section.
 For example:

 ```bash
 cargo run --example node_api_core_get_info --release